Dedicated to women's health and well-being

 Definition

-Hypothyroidism is a disease in which the thyroid gland does not produce enough thyroid hormone.
+Hypothyroidism happens when the thyroid gland does not produce enough thyroid hormone.
 The thyroid gland is a butterfly-shaped gland in the front of the neck.
 It produces hormones that control metabolism.
-Hashimoto's thyroiditis is the most common cause of hypothyroidism.
+The most common form is Hashimoto's thyroiditis.

 Thyroid Gland